Can I drive someone else’s car?

 This type of car insurance is unusual, as most people only have one (or a few) named drivers added to their policy.

-If anyone is covered to drive your car, your insurance provider can’t be sure who’s driving – or know their driving experience or history.
-This makes calculating the risk of a claim tricky to impossible.
+If anyone is covered to drive your car, your insurance provider can’t be sure who’s driving, or know their driving experience or history.
+This makes it tricky to almost impossible to calculate the risk of a claim.
 As a result, any-driver policies are often eye-wateringly expensive.

 What happens if I drive without insurance?